redkite-labs/redkitecms-docs/book/security.rst

 Click on the **Save** button to confirm your changes.

-Click on the **Roles** button to return back to roles list.

 Edit a Role
 ~~~~~~~~~~~

-To edit a role, simply click on the **Edit** button near the role you want to
+To edit a role just select it clicking on its name and change the value in the form
-modify, then proceed as explained in **Add a new Role** section.
+on the right.

 Delete a Role
 ~~~~~~~~~~~~~

-To delete a role, simply click on the **Delete** button near the role you want to remove and confirm your choice.
+To delete a role, just click on the thrash icon placed on the right of the role you want to remove.

 Users management